-When I think back to my favourite trips during my time in China, it’s never visiting the Great Wall or the Pandas.
+When I think back to my favourite trips during my time in China, it’s never visiting the Great Wall or seeing the pandas in Chengdu.

-I ended up going to Harbin with a big group of colleagues and we had the best time exploring the northern Chinese city during the time of the Ice and Snow Festival.
+I ended up going to Harbin with a big group of colleagues and we had the best time exploring the northern Chinese city.

 I’m not a big fan of the cold but upon seeing the stunning ice sculptures at the Ice and Snow festival, suddenly the cold didn’t really bother me.

 There are three big things to see during a trip to Harbin – the Ice Lantern Show, the Snow and Ice Festival and the Sun Island Snow and Sculpture expo.